gdiaz384/AriaDeploy/README.md

 9.5. (optional) update workspace\AriaDeploy\client\resources\credentialsForNetworkDrive.txt
 10. After the ADK finishes installing, double click on AriaDeploy.exe

+## Planned Features include:

+1. "Installation" script to build Windows PE wim/iso and transfer the relevant files -in progress
+2. Support for deployment on heterogeneous hardware systems (via adding WMI packages to WinPE) -done
+3. "Deployment-on-a-stick" scenarios -in progress
+4. Automated deployment image and tools integration into recovery partitions (this is useful to OEMs)
+5. AriaDeploy for OS/X (will be a while)

 ## Version History/Planning

-Note: The current focus of development is on architectural improvements and features.
+Note: The current focus of development is on automation-related tasks, documentation and bug fixes (not features).

 ```
-Current Version: 0.4.1b
+Current Version: 0.4.1rc-1
-In Development: 0.4.1rc-1
+In Development: 0.4.1rc-2

 ::2.0.0 added partial mac support (no drivers)(?) winpe/dism not licensed for use on non-windows systems,
 ::gparted can HFS+, rEFInd can boot, live distros are common, just need to find one that can access NFS/CIFS shares easily
 ::might need to convert batch script to .sh so maybe AriaDeployForMac
-1.1.0 added optional 7zip deployment scenario
+::1.2.0 added optional 7zip deployment scenario
+::1.1.0 added OEM recovery partition integration
-1.0.0 formalized and streamlined "deployment on a stick" and installer scenarios
+::1.0.0 formalized and streamlined "deployment on a stick" and installer scenarios
-0.4.1 added heterogeneous hardware support using WMI, (requires WMI components in PE images however), made server side client agnostic
+0.4.1 added heterogeneous hardware support using WMI, (requires WMI components in PE images however), made server BitTorrent client agnostic, bug fixed AriaDeploy.exe
-0.4.0 added support for "deployment on a stick" scenarios (by replacing qTorrent with py3bt_tracker), made server architecture agnostic, bug fixed AriaDeploy.exe
+0.4.0 added theoretical support for "deployment on a stick" scenarios (by replacing qTorrent with py3bt_tracker), made server architecture agnostic, bug fixed AriaDeploy.exe
-0.3.1 refractored code, improved overall reliability, created "installer", switched to FOSS qTorrent over uTorrent for server aspect, and reduced requirements
+0.3.1 refractored code, improved overall reliability, created "installer", switched to FOSS qTorrent over uTorrent for server aspect and reduced requirements
-0.3 refractored code, addedUI, improved client side reliability, changed name to "AiraDeploy"
+0.3 refractored code, addedUI, improved client side reliability, changed name to "AriaDeploy"
 0.2 refractored code, added server component, improved scalability (architecture agnostic using Aria instead of uTorrent3.3)
 0.1 "massDeploy" concept art using uTorrent 3.3/psutils, client side only
 ```